 Practical introductions will provide you with a basis to investigate these technologies within your own creative practice.
-Our approach will be hands-on and crafts-based, exploring aesthetics and function with our bodies, textile materials, and code.
+Our approach will be hands-on and crafts-based, exploring aesthetics and function with our bodies and textile materials.

 The seminar is aimed at Master and “Anpassungs-” students who have experience in textile crafts and/or interaction design, and are curious about creative digital technology and art-tech interdisciplinary inquiry.
-No previous knowledge in electronics and programming required, but commitment and self-motivated learning is crucial.
-You will work in interdisciplinary teams.
+No previous knowledge in electronics and programming required, but commitment and self-motivated learning are crucial.

-The first part of the seminar combines introductions and practical exercises with the technologies we will use.
-In the second part of the semester you will work in teams on a self-initiated project.
+The first part of the seminar combines introductions and practical exercises with with the technologies we will use.
+In the second part of the semester you will work in interdisciplinary teams on self-initiated projects.
 During this time we offer tutorials and technical support for textile making and sound interaction for your project.

 Tools and costs: